'What you did for the least of my brethren you did unto me' Matthew 25:40

 CAFOD stands for the Catholic Agency for Overseas Development.
 They are an international charity and the official aid agency of the Catholic Church in England and Wales.
 They stand beside people living in poverty – whatever their religion or culture.
 Through local Church partners, they help people directly in their own communities, and campaign for global justice, so that everyone can reach their full potential.
 Please click the following link for more information https://cafod.org.uk

-LEPRA –Our students will be taught how to Street Dance and for this they will donate their pocket money to LEPRA.
+LEPRA –In the Summer Term our students will be taught how to Street Dance and for this they will donate their pocket money to LEPRA.

 LEPRA is a UK-based international charity working to beat leprosy.
 This disease affects the most vulnerable people in the world, causing life-changing disabilities.
 Due to fear and lack of knowledge, there are over 3 million people across the world living with undiagnosed leprosy and every day the disease causes more damage to their health, livelihood and future.
 More than 600 people are diagnosed and start treatment each day, over 50 of these are children.
 LEPRA work directly with communities in Bangladesh, India and Mozambique to find, diagnose and rehabilitate children, women and men affected by leprosy.
 Please click the following link for more information www.lepra.org.uk